bgraham7/neighborhood-map/README.md

 ## Requirements
 Dependent on both Google Maps and FourSquare.
 If any issues reported, ensure both have a valid API key.
 Project is built with react and controlled with yarn.
 After first download run yarn install to get all the dependencies. yarn start to run the project.

+### Service Worker
+In order get to the service worker working, it must be built in production mode.
+Run yarn build.
+Once the project builds successfully, you'll need to run a webserver pointed at the /build directory to see the service worker in action.
+I recommend using the Google Chrome Dev Server extension.

 ## Contributors
 Feel free to contribute.
 I prefer you user Udacity style guides:
 [CSS](http://udacity.github.io/frontend-nanodegree-styleguide/css.html)